apideck-libraries/portman/README.md

 > [!CAUTION]
 > **Breaking Change:** The default behaviour of the Query parameters is changed since version 1.26.0.<br>Optional query parameters will be disabled in Postman by default.
 More details can be found in the [CHANGELOG.md](CHANGELOG.md).

+> [!IMPORTANT]
+> **Important Change:** If you are using version 1.28.0 with a custom Postman config file specified by the `--postmanConfigFile` flag, please ensure that the `parametersResolution` option is set to either "Example" or "Schema".
+The options `requestParametersResolution` and `exampleParametersResolution` are deprecated openapi-to-postman options.

 ## Why use Portman?

 Convert your OpenAPI spec to Postman, generate contract & variation tests, upload the Postman collection & run the tests through Newman.